mangrove plants text index | photo index

 According to Hsuan Keng, the tree is considered a species native to Singapore and found in Labrador, Kranji and other parts of the island, usually near the sea or at the back of mangroves.
 It was also recorded growing in gardens.
 According to Giersen, it is endemic to Southeast Asia and mainly found on sandy beaches where it is found in groups at the high water mark, as well as on coastal cliff, swampy forests, and back mangroves.
 Inland, it is found on limestone hills.
 Its Malay name is 'Jati bukit' which means 'hillside teak'.

 The Sea teak is a conifer.
 That is, it produces seeds but no flowers.
 Instead, it has reproductive structures called cones or strobili.
+Male plants produce clusters of 3-5 cream-coloured cones which shed whitish, powdery pollen.
+From Corners, the scientific name refers to 'many (poly) ears of corn (stachys)' which is what the male cones resemble.
 Female plants produce a highly modified cone.
-According to Corners, the ripe seed is a swollen part of the stalk about 1cm long.
-Male plants produce clusters of cream-coloured cones which shed whitish, powdery pollen.
-From Corners, the scientific name refers to 'many (poly) ears of corn (stachys)' which is what the male cones resemble.
+The seed is green when ripe and below it is a fleshy red swollen receptacle which is eaten by birds and bats.

 Human uses: According to Burkill, the timber is small but still used for house building, carts and various other uses.
 Indeed, the Malay name for the tree is Jati Laut (translating to Sea teak) as well as Setada or Sentada.
 Burkill notes that medicinal uses possibly ascribed to it include the use of the leaves as an alternative to treat rheumatism and painful joints.